jubairskv/Namast-React/README.md

 if u already passing some react element with help of app.js then u directly added into html file anything it replace ur app.js code

 what is NPM?

+npm install
+ -D parcel

+there are tow types of dependency:
+*dev dependency
+*normal dependency